dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-cli.md

 * `--files <FILE>`

   Specify the name of the file to install from the library.
 If not specified, all files from the library are installed.
 Provide one `--files` option per file to be installed.
+Relative paths are supported too.
+For example: `--files dist/browser/signalr.js`.

 * `-p|--provider <PROVIDER>`